 Kinship matrix

-We used u as a random term to account for the sample relatedness. u follows the normal distribution mvNormal(0, σK), where K was the kinship matrix of the samples.
+We used u as a random term to account for the sample relatedness. u follows the normal distribution mvN0, g2K, where K was the kinship matrix of the samples.
 For each K entry, genotype-based relatedness for the sample pair, or IBS (identical by state) coefficient, was computed using the full spectrum of genomic variants in the ADSP samples.
 PLINK was used for fast kinship estimation on the massive genotype data.

 Linear mixed models in the frequentist scheme